ecmatz/ecmatz.github.io/_pages/about.md

 *R&D Co-op* <br />
 Delsys, Inc. <br/>
 May 2025 - August 2025 <br/>
-* During my time at Delsys I will contribute to the development of software and algorithm design for applications in the realm of contact and non-contact physiology, computer vision, and body movement tracking.
+* During my time at Delsys I have contributed to the development of software and algorithm design for applications in the realm of contact and non-contact physiology, computer vision, and body movement tracking.
+I also support our end users with troubleshooting, troubleshooting software and hardware issues, synchronizing devices and, and performing Bash and Python scripting on Linux and Windows.

 *Graduate Research Assistant* <br />
 Clarkson University <br />